-This Demonstration Event will feature experts in their fields delivering the latall personnel responsible for on-track safety initiatives at various racing venues est in safety response for the benefit of .
+This Demonstration Event will feature experts in their fields delivering the latest in safety response for the benefit of all personnel responsible for on-track safety initiatives at various racing venues.
 Track owners/promoters, sanctioning body officials, track operations staff, team principals/managers, drivers, and riders will benefit greatly from the knowledge presented in these demonstrations.

-The safety applications in this team demonstration will inv as sprint car, modified, dirt late model, dragster, street/strip, et olve multiple racing machines suchc. for a broader understanding of how to provide the best possible response to a variety of racing incidents.
+The safety applications in this team demonstration will involve multiple racing machines such as sprint car, modified, dirt late model, dragster, street/strip, etc. for a broader understanding of how to provide the best possible response to a variety of racing incidents.

 Click here to download additional information on the Race Track Safety Team Demonstration.
-(Coming Soon!)
+(More Information Coming Soon!)

 For more in depth information on the Race Track Safety Program click here.